Jason Tindall: AFC Bournemouth

 On 8 August 2020, one week after Howe's departure, Tindall was appointed as manager of Bournemouth on a permanent basis, following the club's relegation from the Premier League.
-He signed a three year contract with the club.
+He signed a three-year contract with the club.
 On 12 September 2020, Tindall took charge of his first competitive match for Bournemouth, opening the season with a 3–2 victory over Blackburn Rovers.

 Following a run of poor results at the start of 2021, Tindall was sacked on 3 February 2021, with the club eight points outside automatic promotion places.

 Return to assistant coaching

 On 13 March 2021, Tindall joined Paul Heckingbottom's backroom staff at Sheffield United as a coach.
 He was later appointed by Newcastle United as assistant head coach in November 2021 following the appointment of manager Eddie Howe, reuniting the pair once again.

+Tindall stood in as manager on 13 April 2025, as Eddie Howe was hospitalised after contracting pneumonia, winning 4–1 against Manchester United.
+On 14 April 2025, it was announced that Howe would miss a further two matches, meaning that Tindall would continue to stand in as manager.

+Personal life

+Tindall is married to Claudine, with whom he has two children - Sienna (born 2006) and Levi (born 2010).